fujicoin/electrs-bs/README.md

-With this option set, raw transactions and metadata associated with blocks will not be kept in rocksdb (the `T`, `X` and `M` indexes), but instead queried from bitcoind on demand.
+With this option set, raw transactions and metadata associated with blocks will not be kept in rocksdb (the `T`, `X` and `M` indexes), but instead queried from fujicoind on demand.

 ### Notable changes from Electrs: